 These include skills like mental math and quantitative reasoning.

 Testing for dyscalculia can also shed light on issues with attention or working memory, which can also cause trouble with math.

 If your child is having trouble with math, you may be wondering what’s causing it.
-Does she have dyscalculia, or is something else causing the difficulty?
+Is it because of dyscalculia, or is something else causing the difficulty?
 There’s only one way to know for sure.
-You’ll need to have her tested for dyscalculia (which is now diagnosed as “specific learning disorder,” with the areas of math weaknesses listed).
+You’ll need to have your child tested for dyscalculia (which is now diagnosed as “specific learning disorder,” with the areas of math weaknesses listed).

-A full evaluation can show the exact areas where she’s struggling.
-Evaluators look at how well a child can do basic calculations, recall math facts and solve problems quickly.
+A full evaluation can show the exact areas where your child is struggling.
+Evaluators look at how well a child can do basic calculations, recall math facts, and solve problems quickly.
 Each test for dyscalculia looks at different skills.
 Specific tests may assess:

 - Computation skills

 - Quantitative reasoning

 Here are four types of tests that are given when evaluating for dyscalculia, and examples of each type of test.